 If you took your lottery winnings as a lump sum payment you will pay taxes on your winnings only in the year in which those winnings were received.
-If you took your lottery winnings as annual payments you will pay taxes on the amount of the lottery winnings each year at the rate applicable for your new income bracket.
+If you agree to take your lottery winnings as annual payments, you will pay taxes on the amount of the lottery winnings you receive each year at the rate applicable to your then-current income bracket.

 Yes.
 IRS rules for gambling losses apply to lottery tickets.
 The cost of those tickets can be taken as an itemized deduction to offset any kind of gambling winnings --lotteries, horse racing, cards, et cetera.
 But if there are no winnings, there is no deduction.

 Everyone is required to report gambling winnings over a certain amount.
 In many instances, casinos will take your information and issue a Form W-2G.
 Whether or not seniors pay taxes on their winnings is determined by their taxable income.
 When the amount of winnings is below the standard deduction amount, seniors, like other taxpayers, may not have to pay taxes.

 All states except the following eleven, along with Puerto Rico and the U.S. Virgin Islands, do not tax national lottery winnings: Alaska, California, Delaware, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.
 All other states do tax national lottery winnings.

 What happens if I win the lottery in another state?